HomeResource Hub

 The healthcare industry doesn’t mess around.
 It accounts for over 18% of the entire U.S. GDP (Gross Domestic Product) with national health expenditure projected to surge by 70% to $7.7 trillion by 2032, according to the Centers for Medicare and Medicaid Services.

-The demand is only increasing, and in many of the highest paying healthcare jobs too.
+The demand is only increasing, and in many of the highest-paying healthcare jobs too.
 The U.S. Bureau of Labor Statistics (BLS) Occupational Outlook Handbook projects 1.9 million healthcare job openings each year up to 2033.
 If you’re wanting to start a career in healthcare, now is the time.

-In this career guide, we’ll be breaking down the most in-demand healthcare careers, including everything from doctors, nurses, and mental health professionals to emergency services and even lesser-known professions like certified anesthesiologist assistants.
 We’ll be digging into what they do, the skills needed, how to get started and courses to take, and what you can expect to earn for each role using salary data recorded from real healthcare professionals in our Salary Database and other data sources like Glassdoor and the BLS.

 Let’s dive in.